Gamepad Xbox Elite Series 2 Core

 Testing conditions, such as the gamepad’s firmware version (FW: 5.23.6.0) or connection type, can also influence the results.
 If you have this gamepad, we’d love for you to share your own test results!
 This will help us build a more comprehensive picture of the Xbox Elite Series 2 Core’s performance across different units.

-Stick test results for Xbox Elite Series 2 Core gamepad • Bluetooth connection • Xinput mode • FW 5.23.6.0, by John Punch
+Stick test results for Xbox Elite Series 2 Core gamepad • Bluetooth connection • XInput mode • FW 5.23.6.0, by John Punch

 Inner Dead Zone